anivar/mozilla-ai-protocol-bridge/VISION.md

 └─────────────┘   ?    └─────────────┘
                 Who?

-After Identity Header Support:
+After Identity Key Generation:
 ┌─────────────┐        ┌─────────────┐
 │   Agent     │───────►│ MCP Server  │
-└─────────────┘  DID   └─────────────┘
+└─────────────┘        └─────────────┘
-         did:agntcy:dev:org:server
+         Keys exist on disk only
-         (header only, no verification yet)
+         (not sent in requests)
 ```

-This created the foundation for future identity tracking and verification.
+This created key storage for future identity implementation.

 ### Phase 2: Protocol Bridges (any-agent PRs #757, #774)